Hospice care means comfort.

 After a referral, the hospice care team meets with the patient and family caregivers to assess the patient’s needs.
 A social worker is assigned to manage the patient’s case.
 Care is coordinated with the patient’s regular healthcare professionals.
 Hospice care is provided at the patient’s home, so no travel is required to access services.

 Medicaid, Medicare and private health insurance often provide full coverage for hospice services.
-Contact your health insurance provider for details on specific coverage for hospice and palliative care.

 If you or a loved one is in need of hospice care, contact us for more information about local hospice options.